rzel/jNV/docs/journal.md

 Fri Apr 19 18:19:13 2013 : Found another issue that is a consequence of the "hit enter to search" simplification: scrolling up and down the search list updates the title. shift tab to the title box leaves the last browsed title as-is. must at least select all text so it can be replaced easily.

 Fri Apr 19 18:34:37 2013 : code in branch show_lastModified looks good to be merged.

+Fri Apr 19 22:43:52 2013 : After reading up a bit, it seems like making mouse work well with jNV really doesnt need handling the mouse; instead it needs focus listeners to be written.
+Specifically:

+- [x] when the text area loses focus due to a mouse click elsewhere, it should save the content again.
+- [x] when the text box gains focus due to a mouse click, it should select all text.